Talking to Children About Addiction: An Interactive Lesson Guide for Parents and Teachers to Teach Kids About Drugs and Alcohol

 - Chasing the Dragon: The Life of an Opiate Addict: Life as a drug addict is not an easy one.
 The Federal Bureau of Investigation created this documentary detailing the trials and tragedy of a life controlled by opiates.

-- Overcoming Addiction: Addiction is scary for both the addict and those who care about them.
-It can be treated, and this informative page breaks down some of the stigma associated with addiction.
+- Overcoming Addiction: Alcohol or drug addiction is scary for both the addict and those who care about them.
+It can be treated through a recovery center, and this informative page breaks down some of the stigma associated with addiction as well as parental addiction.

 - Treatment for Alcohol and Other Drug Abuse (PDF): An alcohol/drug rehab center can be hard to find.
-This paper explains drug abuse from start to end and provides information on how addiction treatment is run.
+This paper explains drug abuse from start to end and provides information on how addiction treatment, including residential treatment and intensive outpatient, is run.

 - Suicide Warning Signs and Crisis Line (PDF): Drugs and alcohol can cloud the mind and make problems seem insurmountable.
 This handout includes the warning signs of someone who may be considering suicide as well as the number for a 24/7 Suicide Crisis Line.